ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 Logging out is just as intuitive.
 Clicking the 'Exit' icon signs the user out, reverting the navigation bar to its default state for anonymous visitors.

+The code is pushed to [my Github repo.](https://github.com/ktaka-ccmp/fastapi-htmx-google-oauth/tree/master)

-## Overview of the Authenbtication
+## Overview of the Authentication

 The figure below shows a schematic diagram depicting the flow of the authentication process.